 Follow the 16 step 1.5(IQR) Outlier Tutorial below to find statistical outliers in your own data:

-1. Buy and download the 1.5(IQR) Outlier AddIn to get custom, interactive messages and outlier reports that automatically pop-up on screen as the 16 outlier analysis steps are run.
+1. Buy and download the FULL VERSION - 1.5(IQR) Outlier AddIn to get custom, interactive messages and outlier reports that automatically pop-up on screen as the 16 outlier analysis steps are run.

 OR

-3. Learn how to set up your PC or MAC laptop or PC before using code (Option 2) or the AddIn (Option 1).
+3. Learn how to set up your PC or MAC laptop or PC and find links to source code and resources to do more data analysis.

 This 1.5(IQR) Outlier Tutorial shows descriptive statistics and visuals before and after outliers are removed or replaced.
 Only steps 1-4 using the AddIn require your input after clicking the 'Find Outliers' button to create your own outliers scenario on your datasets: different datasets will give different output and on-screen messages.
 Outliers are extreme data points based on the box & whisker plot.
 The box & whisker plot uses key statistics (Median, 25th Percentile, 75th Percentile, Interquartile Range (IQR)) to calculate the UPPER and LOWER limits of a box & whisker plot graph.
 Statistical outliers are values greater than the UPPER limit or less than the LOWER limit of a box & whisker plot.
 After replacing or transforming statistical outliers, create a 2-period moving average forecast chart.
-Visually compare your data's statistical story moving forward with and without outliers skewing results.
-And learn whether you might have to use special statistical formulas on your data if you want to keep outliers in your data analysis.
+Visually compare your data's statistical story moving forward with and without outliers skewing forecasting results.
+And learn whether you might have to use special statistical formulas to transform your data if you want to keep outliers in your data analysis.
+Statistical tests such as the Student's t-Test and Single Factor Analysis of Variance (ANOVA) can help you more accurately analyze your data.

 Step 1: Add the AddIn in Excel